Easy Lo Mein

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-Are you ready for the easiest of easy stir fry dinners?
-This Vegetable Lo Mein is the perfect no-brainer dinner for when you can’t be bothered to even think about cooking, or for beginners who are still building their skills and confidence in the kitchen.
-Is this the most authentic, complex, and delicious lo mein recipe out there?
-Nope.
-This one is super scaled back and designed to be the best mix of easy, convenient, and satisfying.
-It has fresh crisp vegetables, comforting noodles, and an easy salty sauce that will remind you of your favorite take out.
+Are you ready for the easiest of easy stir-fry dinners?
+This super easy Lo Mein recipe is the perfect no-brainer dinner for when you can’t be bothered to even think about cooking.
+It’s also a great option for beginners who are still building their skills and confidence in the kitchen.
+This super simplified Lo Mein recipe is designed to be the best mix of easy, convenient, and satisfying.
+It has fresh crisp and colorful vegetables, comforting tender noodles, and an easy savory sauce that will remind you of your favorite takeout!

-I chose an easy mix of mushrooms, bell peppers, cabbage, and green onion for my vegetable lo mein, but there are so many other great things you can add!
-Here are a few ideas of things you can add from your fridge or the salad bar.
+I chose an easy mix of mushrooms, bell peppers, cabbage, and green onion for my lo mein, but there are so many other great things you can add!
+Here are a few more ingredients that will go great in lo mein:

 • Vegetables: spinach, snow peas, bean sprouts, shredded carrots, broccoli, cauliflower, or red onion.

-• Make it Spicy: Add 1 Tbsp sriracha or chili garlic sauce to the stir fry sauce for a spicy kick
+• Make it Spicy: Add 1 Tbsp sriracha or chili garlic sauce to the lo mein sauce for a spicy kick

 • Toppings: chopped peanuts, sesame seeds, fresh green onion

-*Note: I strongly suggest including either green onion or red onion in your vegetable mix, since I did not add any garlic to my stir fry sauce.
-Having an aromatic in the mix really helps round out the flavor of this stir fry.
+*Note: I strongly suggest including either green onion or red onion in your vegetable mix, since the lo mein sauce does not contain any garlic.
+Having an aromatic in the mix really helps round out the flavor of the lo mein.

 Traditionally lo mein noodles are wheat and egg pasta, so if you can find that or something close to it, that would be a win.
 If you can make it to an Asian market you can definitely get some awesome noodles for a very low price.